 You can see that the tires easily clear the front/rear fenders...

-Do these tires rub or have clearance problems?
+Do these tires rub or have any clearance problems?

 What air pressure are you running in the tires?

-I keep the tires at 50 PSI (the max rating on the sidewall is 51 PSI) and the tires have no signs of over-inflation wear.
+I keep the tires close to 50 PSI (the max rating on the sidewall is 51 PSI).

 How has your fuel economy been with these wheels/tires?